Developerodin/vsc_CRM_Backend/EMAIL_API_GUIDE.md

 **POST** `/v1/common-email/notification`

-Send a notification email with type and message.
+Send a notification email with type and message using professional HTML template.

 #### Request Body
 ```json